Hilbert-space correlations beyond multifractality and bipartite entanglement in many-body localised systems

 Eigenstates of many-body localised (MBL) systems are characterised by area-law bipartite entanglement along with multifractal statistics of their amplitudes on Hilbert space.
 At the same time, sparse random pure states with fractal statistics are not compatible with area-law and necessarily exhibit volume-law entanglement.
 This raises the question that what correlation functions of Hilbert-space amplitudes MBL eigenstates must possess for their area law entanglement to be compatible with their multifractality.
 In this work, we identify and compute such appropriate Hilbert-space correlations which carry information of entanglement.
 We find that, for MBL eigenstates, these correlations are qualitatively different not only from those of ergodic states but also of sparse random states with fractal statistics.
 This enables us to show that indeed the said correlations lie at the heart of the coexistence of area-law entanglement and multifractality for MBL eigenstates.

 Sufficiently strong quenched disorder in an isolated quantum many-body system can drive it into a \emph{many-body localised} (MBL) phase through a dynamical phase transition, at least in one spatial dimension~\cite{gornyi2005interacting,basko2006metal,oganesyan2007localisation,pal2010many,imbrie2016many,nandkishore2015many,abanin2017recent,alet2018many,abanin2019colloquium}.
 Such a system, unlike a chaotic system, fails to thermalise under its own dynamics.
 The many-body localisation transition is an eigenstate phase transition; across the transition, the properties of individual eigenstates at arbitrary energy densities change sharply.
 In real space, the bipartite entanglement transitions from a volume law in the ergodic phase to an area law in the MBL phase~\cite{serbyn2013local,bauer2013area,luitz2015many,geraedts2016many,geraedts2017characterising,khemani2017critical}.
-At the same time, the statistics of eigenstate amplitudes in Hilbert space go from fully ergodic, delocalised to multifractal in the MBL phase~\cite{deluca2013ergodicity,mace2019multifractal,detomasi2020rare,roy2021fockspace}.
+At the same time, the statistics of eigenstate amplitudes in Hilbert space go from fully ergodic, delocalised to multifractal throughout~\footnote{Of course in the extreme limit of infinite disorder strength, the eigenstates are product states and the fractal dimension is zero.} the MBL phase~\cite{deluca2013ergodicity,mace2019multifractal,detomasi2020rare,roy2021fockspace}.
 However, the precise connection between these two aspects is unclear and constitutes the central question of this work.

 The question is pertinent as multifractality in Hilbert space, in general, does not imply area-law bipartite entanglement.
 Indeed, it was shown that sparse random pure states with multifractal statistics exhibit volume-law entanglement; the fractal dimension only controls the coefficient of the volume law~\cite{detomasi2020multifractality}.
-This, therefore, poses a sharp question what features of MBL eigenstates allow for multifractality on Hilbert space to coexist with area-law entanglement in real space?
+This, therefore, poses a sharp question -- what features of MBL eigenstates allow for multifractality on Hilbert space to coexist with area-law entanglement in real space?

 In this work, we show that appropriately defined Hilbert-space correlations encode information about entanglement in real space.
 As such, they distinguish area-law entangled states not only from volume-law entangled ergodic states but also from volume-law entangled multifractal states.
 These are multipoint correlations on Hilbert space and hence manifestly go beyond multifractal statistics which formally can be expressed via one-point correlations.